Old-Fashioned Scalloped Corn with Cracker Topping

 Instructions

-• Preheat the oven to 375℉ and prepare a 7.7×5.3 baking dish or small casserole dish with nonstick cooking spray.
+• Prep.
+Preheat your oven to 375°F (190°C).
+Prepare a 7.7×5.3-inch baking dish or a small casserole dish by coating it with nonstick cooking spray.

-• In a medium sized bowl, combine the corn, creamed corn, eggs, heavy cream, butter, ritz crackers, cheese, green onion and black pepper.
-Pour the corn mixture into the prepared baking dish and set aside.
+• Make the corn mixture.
+In a medium-sized mixing bowl, combine the drained canned corn, creamed corn, beaten eggs, heavy cream, melted butter, crushed Ritz crackers, shredded cheddar cheese, sliced green onions, and black pepper.
+Stir until all the ingredients are well incorporated.

 Notes